cybertraining-dsc/fa20-523-313/project/project.md

 **Figure 11:** Comparison between the 30 days time frame prediction and its actual values based on the testing data

-We also found that a longer training dataset does not always give a better prediction, because the model might overfit with the training data.
+We also found that a longer training dataset does not always give a better prediction because the model might overfit with the training data.
 In fact, when we used historical market data from January 2000, the RMSE became close to 3,000.
-This might be due to in overall the stock markets tend to always get higher every year.
-When the data is too old, the model needs to compensate from the time when the price is still very low.
+This might be due to overall the stock market tends to always get higher every year.
+When the data is too old, the model needs to compensate for the time when the price is still very low.

 We also capture the time needed to run each critical process using cloudmesh-common benchmark and stopwatch framework [^6].
 The stopwatch recordings are shown in Table 1.
 The table shows that training the model took the longest time.
 It also highlights the system's specification used in running the program.

-**Table 1:** Benchmark results +---------------------+------------------------------------------------------------------+
+**Table 1:** Benchmark results

++---------------------+------------------------------------------------------------------+
 | Attribute           | Value                                                            |
 |---------------------+------------------------------------------------------------------|